-The Level 2 MRAs completed to date represent a significant improvement over the original Level 1 MRA because;
+The Level 2 MRA completed for the CIT project area is represents a significant improvement over the original Level 1 MRA because;

-- 1. In general tract (sub-tract) areas are smaller and more appropriate for regional land-use planning - 2.
-The subdivision of tracts into sub-tracts based on geology has resulted in a better definition of the potential within tracts to host specific types of deposits.
-This has resulted in a better definition of the areas within the CIT project area that have the highest mineral potential. - 3.
-Values used for ranking are based on current commodity prices - 4.
-Estimates for deposit models not included in the Level 1 MRA were added to the assessment and included in the final tract ranking. - 5.
-The final tract rankings for the Level 2 MRA are based on the potential for new discoveries only and are not influenced by known resources (inground reserves).
+- In general tract (sub-tract) areas are smaller and more appropriate for land-use planning - The subdivision of tracts into sub-tracts based on geology has resulted in a better definition of the potential within tracts to host specific types of deposits.
+This has resulted in a better definition of the areas within the CIT project area that have the highest mineral potential. - Values used for ranking are based on current commodity prices - Estimates for deposit models not included in the Level 1 MRA were added to the assessment and included in the final tract ranking. - The final tract rankings for the Level 2 MRA are based on the potential for new discoveries only and are not influenced by known resources (in-ground reserves). - Known resources have been revalued using current commodity prices and presented as a separate map layer.